 To make your cookies last, cool them completely before storing, or else they’ll turn soggy.
 You can freeze baked cookies in an airtight container up to three months, and you can freeze cookie dough in wax paper up to one month.
 Wanna send someone some edible TLC?
 Pack the cookies in cellophane bags, which will help keep their texture.
 Stack small, flat cookies in cupcake baking liners before packing in a tin, and always remember to follow up with your loved one to make sure your cookies aren’t sitting in a mailbox for too long!

-One Response to “Technique Tuesday: Homemade Cookie 101”
+2 Responses to “Technique Tuesday: Homemade Cookie 101”